 • Gloves and a warm beanie for when it gets cold.

-• I sweat a lot so a sweat band is a must for me to keep my sweat out of my eyes; I don’t care that it looks totally dorky!
+• I sweat a lot so a sweat band is a must for me to keep my sweat out of my eyes; I don’t care that it looks super dorky!
 Check out the Halo Headband which has a much thinner profile than usual sweatbands, so it fits nicely under a hat.
-It also works great – the sweat evaporates so the headband doesn’t get all soaked like normal ones.
+It also works great – the sweat evaporates efficiently so the headband doesn’t get all soaked like normal ones.

 • Sturdy boots.
 When I was younger I used to wear skate shoes when backpacking – because they were comfortable.
 That is, until I had to go to a physical therapist for my damaged knees.
 Now I wear leather boots with good insole inserts that provide better arch support.
+My current boot of choice is the Lowa Renegade GTX Mid Hiking Boot, which is sturdy yet still flexible enough for comfortable walking.
+I highly recommend swapping out your boots’ flat insoles with ones that have more arch support, such as Spenco Total Support Insoles or Superfeet.

-When you’re shopping for a backpack, make sure that you load it up with lots of heavy stuff in the shop, so you can feel how it really holds a heavy load.
+When you’re shopping for a backpack, make sure that you load it up with lots of heavy stuff in the shop so you can feel how it really holds a heavy load.
 A good pack will put most of the weight comfortably on your hips, not your shoulders, and it will sit straight without pulling backwards on your shoulders.
 Don’t pay much attention to all the bells and whistles, like a bunch of cool pockets or whatever, but rather the main priority should be how well it carries a heavy load on your body.

 Here’s a tip: a sign of a good backpack is one where the shoulder straps and the top of the internal pack frame rise up above the shoulder pads at least a couple inches – this keeps the pack straight on your back without pulling backwards.